unique since 1892

 Restaurant Bergstübli (at the mountain station)

-Restaurant Bergstübli (mountain station) - open from 09:00 to 16:00
+Restaurant Bergstübli (mountain station) closed

 The restaurant with the sunniest terrace in winter is located right by the mountain station and next to the children's Oeschiland.
 From simple snacks to hearty dishes, you'll find everything here.